Thermal Modelling of Battery Cells for Optimal Tab and Surface Cooling Control: Model validation and evaluation

 \subsection{Results of validation against the FEM model}

-The examination of the developed modelling method and their underlying assumptions for control-oriented applications is conducted for the battery cells and cooling scenarios specified in Section~\ref{Sec: Sim setup}.
+The examination of the developed modelling method and their underlying assumptions for control-oriented applications is conducted for the battery cell and cooling scenarios specified in Section~\ref{Sec: Sim setup}.
 Different CSG model orders, including $O$ = 1, 4, 9, 16, and 25, were evaluated.
 The results for cylindrical cell modelling compared with the ground truth represented by the FEM model are presented in Fig.~\ref{Fig: FEM_MaxError}.

-According to Fig.~\ref{Fig: FEM_MaxError}d, the developed CSG model with an order of 25 can perfectly capture the battery cell's distributed thermal dynamics under any of the considered cooling scenarios.
+According to Fig.~\ref{Fig: FEM_MaxError}(d), the developed CSG model with an order of 25 can almost perfectly capture the battery cell's distributed thermal dynamics under any of the considered cooling scenarios.
 The resulting modelling error is bounded by 0.03~$^\circ$C. Reducing the model order from 25 to 9, the maximum temperature deviation between the model's output and its ground truth is 0.4~$^\circ$C within the entire test process.
 Similar observations are obtained for the studied pouch cell, in which the prediction error for the model with an order of 9 is less than 0.6~$^\circ$C. Remarkably, this high level of model fidelity is achieved in the presence of aggressive driving and cooling.
 The prediction error gradually increases when the model order is further lowered.
 This is consistent with {\it Remark \ref{rem:model-error}} and the applied finite-sum approximations in \eqref{Eq: T_h approx} and \eqref{Eq: Tp_hat}.
-Indeed, the model with an order of 1 or 4 can still well follow the trajectories of the true surface and core temperatures under different cooling scenarios, as seen in Fig.~\ref{Fig: FEM_MaxError}b and c.
-Specifically, for SC, which involves one-side cooling, $O$ = 1 results in a maximum error of 1.26~$^\circ$C. For aTSC, which involves resolution in multiple directions (multi-side cooling), the same order produces a maximum error of 2.10~$^\circ$C. It is worth mentioning that with this magnitude of local errors under all cooling scenarios, the CSG model can satisfy a range of battery management applications.
+Indeed, the model with an order of 1 or 4 can still well follow the trajectories of the true surface and core temperatures under different cooling scenarios, as seen in Fig.~\ref{Fig: FEM_MaxError}(b) and (c).
+Specifically, for SC, which involves one-side cooling, $O$ = 1 results in a maximum error of 1.26~$^\circ$C. For aTSC, which involves resolution in multiple directions (multi-side cooling), the same order produces a maximum error of 2.10~$^\circ$C.